shotgunsoftware/developer.shotgunsoftware.com/docs/en/reference/pipeline-integrations/toolkit-engines/tk-create.md

 ## Special Requirements

 You need {% include product %} Pipeline Toolkit Core API version v0.19.1 or higher to use this.

+## Fixing {% include product %} Integration Error

+Your users are getting the following error message: *Failed to initialize integrations.
+ValueError - Invalid localhost certificate data in {% include product %}!
+Please contact support.* This error message indicates that they are trying to access SGTK features when your {% include product %} local install has not enabled SGTK integration.

+To prevent users from accessng the SGTK and seeing the error message, enable the environment variable `SHOTGUN_CREATE_DISABLE_TOOLKIT_INTEGRATION`.
+This env var completely disables SGTK integration on your {% include product %} local install.

+If you've enabled this env var by mistake, disabling it should restore SGTK integration.